-The research topic will reflect the interests of the candidate and the expertise of their supervisors.
+A research degree is an advanced study program that gives you an opportunity to deeply explore a topic of your choice and the expertise of their supervisors.
 To find an expert in your field of interest, see the Web Access Research Portal (WARP) site.

-The Degree provides candidates with skills that include the capacity to formulate a significant problem and to develop mastery of appropriate conceptual and methodological practices.
+- acquire the capacity to formulate a research question and to develop mastery of appropriate conceptual and methodological practices.

-Candidates will acquire advanced specialist research training and provide evidence for independent thought and critical analysis, effective communication and expert knowledge of the discipline within a broader framework of knowledge in the international context.
+- acquire advanced specialist research training and provide evidence for independent thought and critical analysis, effective communication and/or expression and expert knowledge of the discipline within a broader framework of knowledge in the international context.

 Graduates of a Doctor of Philosophy will be able to: